skeptycal/ApplySyntax/docs/usage.md

 "name": "Rails/Language/Ruby Haml"
 ```

 Notice that the paths are relative to the `Packages` folder.
 Also, notice that we don't specify the extension.
 Sublime Text in build 3084 added a new language syntax with the extension `sublime-syntax`.
-ApplySyntax will first default to `sublime-syntax` and fall back to `tmLanguage` if it cannot find the the other format.
+In Sublime builds >= 3084, ApplySyntax will first default to `sublime-syntax` and fall back to `tmLanguage` if it cannot find the the other format.
 If you want to force the syntax, just specify the extension; the extension must be either `sublime-syntax` or `tmlanguage`.

 ```js
 "name": "Rails/Language/Ruby Haml.tmLanguage"
 ```

-If it is desirable for the syntax rule to reference multiple tmLanguage files because it is not known which package will be on a machine, you can set the syntax as an array of names like:
+If it is desirable for the syntax rule to reference multiple tmLanguage files because it is not known which package will be on a machine, you can set the syntax as an array of names as shown in the following example.
+The first one found will be used.

 ```js
 "name": ["RSpec/RSpec", "RSpec (snippets and syntax)/Syntaxes/RSpec"]